-When you are ready to use the payroll feature, just simply turn it on and start entering your employee info.
-Xero Payroll will calculate paychecks for you, allow you to submit your payroll taxes and file payroll tax returns all from within your Xero account!
+When you are ready to use the payroll feature, you will sign up for a Gusto account which integrates seamlessly with Xero.
+Pricing plans start at $39/month plus $6 per employee, per month.
+Gusto will calculate paychecks for you, allow you to submit your payroll taxes and file payroll tax returns all from within your Xero account!

 1099 Reporting for Contractors

 If you don’t have employees and hire contractors on occasion, you can keep track of payments made to contractors so that you can provide them with a 1099 form and complete the IRS 1099 reporting requirements.
 Check out our 1099 reporting guide to learn more about how this works.
 This is another feature that FreshBooks does not currently offer.

 If you sell products, you can keep track of the cost, quantities and value of your inventory with Xero.
 Unfortunately this is something that you cannot do with FreshBooks.
 By keeping track of your inventory, you will always have access to up-to-date reports on sales, inventory levels and your cost of goods sold.

 In addition to the features listed above, FreshBooks Plus also includes the following additional features:

 With FreshBooks, you can set up more than one business under the same account.
 This will allow you to log into FreshBooks once and toggle between businesses as you need to.
 Every new business that you setup comes with a free 30 day trial; once the trial ends you will have to pay the current subscription fee.